athena-framework/athena/docs/routing.md

 ### Accessing Request/Response
 The current request/response can be accessed from within a controller action via the `get_request` and `get_response` methods inherited from Athena's parent struct.

-This can be used to add custom headers, to set a token in a cookie for example, within any action; without having to set a callback scoped to that specific action.
+This can be used to add custom headers, or to set a token in a cookie for example, within any action; without having to set a callback scoped to that specific action.

 ### Exception Handling